 - Do you qualify for a defensive driving course discount?

 - Which car insurance companies offer defensive driving course discounts?

 - Are classroom or online defensive driving courses better?

 What is defensive driving?

-"The defensive course will focus more on anticipating and reactions to situations," says Judy Ann Lunblad, the owner and operator at Ann's Driving School.
+"The defensive course will focus more on anticipating and reactions to situations," said Judy Ann Lunblad, the owner and operator at Ann's Driving School.
 "A regular class would typically include more rules and regulations."

-- Ticket dismissal
+- Ticket dismissal.

-- Removing license points
+- Removing license points.

-- Lowering insurance premiums
+- Lowering car insurance premiums.